-- 1. Changes that may be handled administratively without IACUC-approved policies, consultations, or notifications include: - a. correction of typographical errors;
+- 1. Changes that may be handled administratively without IACUC-approved policies, consultations, or notifications include:

+- correction of typographical errors;

-- b. correction of grammar; - c. contact information updates; and - d.
-The addition of referenced IACUC approved SOP may be added to the APS if in fact the procedure will be conducted in accordance with the SOP; alternatively, the procedure must be fully described in an addendum if not included in the original prose submitted as the APS (Subsequent review process is required for all addenda) - e.
-Additional selection of Animal impact statements may be allowed when the intent is to reconcile a described procedure and provide consistency within the APS; and - f. change in personnel, other than the Pl.
-Note There will be administrative review to ensure that all such personnel are appropriately identified, adequately trained and qualified, enrolled in occupational health and safety programs, and meet other criteria as required by the IACUC.)
+- ii. correction of grammar;

+- iii. contact information updates;

+- iv.
+The addition of referenced IACUC approved SOP number when the SOP was referenced in the originally approved APS, but the number was omitted. - Additional selection of Animal impact statements may be allowed when the intent is to reconcile a described procedure and provide consistency within the APS; and - vi.
+Change in personnel, other than the Pl.
+Note There will be administrative review to ensure that all such personnel are appropriately identified, adequately trained and qualified, enrolled in occupational health and safety programs, and meet other criteria as required by the IACUC.) - 2.
+Investigators may use fewer animals than approved and do not need to communicate this to the IACUC prior to the decision.